dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/resources/index.md

 ## Class 12

 Binary trees session 2.
 Today's topics:
-1. Definitions of full and complete binary trees; and also totally complete trees
+1. Definitions of full and complete binary trees; and also perfect binary trees
 1. Statement of two theorems about binary trees (low importance -- see textbook)
-1. Very important theorem about totally complete trees: totally complete tree of height $n$ has $2^{n+1}-1$ nodes (required knowledge, not in textbook, see powerpoint from previous class meeting).
+1. Very important theorem about perfect binary trees:
+   * a perfect binary tree of height h has 2^(h+1)-1 nodes (required knowledge, not in textbook, see powerpoint from previous class meeting).
+   * therefore, any binary tree with n nodes has height in O(log n) -- also required knowledge.
 1. Review traversals
    - Examine the code for level order traversal, which uses a queue rather than employing recursion.